best-practice-and-impact/govcookiecutter/README.md

 of this as possible onto your Git repository hosting platform, e.g. GitHub or GitLab.

 We use nudges, such as checklists in pull/merge requests, to minimise the burden on contributors and reviewers to complete AQA checks.
-This results in faster iterative development and deployment, whilst ensuring HM Government-wide standards on assurance are met.
+This results in faster iterative development and deployment, whilst ensuring organisation-wide standards on assurance are met.

 We have also included [pre-commit hooks][pre-commit] to prevent accidental committing of